moulimidathana/FIR_FILTER/README.md

 *MENTOR* : NEELA SANTOSH

-# A FIR (Finite Impulse Response) filter is a digital filter that outputs a weighted sum of current and past input values, without using feedback, making it always stable.
-Its output is given by the formula:
+# A FIR (Finite Impulse Response) filter processes a digital input signal to remove unwanted frequency components or shape the signal.
+It does this by convolving the input with a fixed set of coefficients.
+The output of an FIR filter at time  is a weighted sum of the current and past input values

 y[n] = \sum_{k=0}^{N-1} h[k] \cdot x[n-k]